-- Issuing permits for alternative treatment systems. - · Reviewing: - Percolation reports, and - Alternative treatment proposals for new and replacement septic systems in: - ✓ High risk residential areas, and - ✓ Commercial projects. - Investigating and storing records of complaints for OWTS in multi-family dwellings (3 or more units). - Complying with Program reporting requirements, which includes: - Providing information to the RWB annually regarding: - Complaints pertaining to OWTS operation and maintenance for multi-family dwellings, including number and location of complaints. - ✓ Applications and registrations issued as part of the liquid waste hauler program. - Identifying investigated complaints for multi-family dwellings, and
+- Issuing permits for alternative treatment systems. - Reviewing: - Percolation reports, and - Alternative Supplemental treatment and/or alternative dispersal proposals for new and replacement septic systems in: - ✓ High risk residential areas, and - ✓ Commercial projects. - Investigating and storing records of complaints for OWTS in multi-family dwellings (3 or more units). - Complying with Program reporting requirements, which includes: - Providing information to the RWB annually regarding: - ✓ Complaints pertaining to OWTS operation and maintenance for multi-family dwellings, including number and location of complaints. - ✓ Applications and registrations issued as part of the liquid waste hauler program. - Identifying investigated complaints for multi-family dwellings, and